danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 As the previous run I have caputured only part of the output of the command, the first part just to show what is expected to see at the  beggining, and the end of the log, because in here there are important information that we have to use for the next steps.

-At this point should see something like below in our folder.
+At this point you should have something like below.

 ```bash
 $ tree .